mauri870/kvd/README.md

 kvd is a distributed key-value store that uses the redis RESP protocol.
 It achieves fault tolerance and high availability by using the Raft consensus algorithm.

-The backing storage should be pluggable, but currently it is backed by [etcd-io/bbolt](https://github.com/etcd-io/bbolt).
+The backing storage is pluggable, but currently it is backed by [etcd-io/bbolt](https://github.com/etcd-io/bbolt).

 Only a subset of the RESP protocol is implemented, enough that you can toy with `redis-cli` and `redis-benchmark` with basic commands.